emrebstc/Initialize-Configure-LCD-using-API-codes-on-Tm4c123gh6pm/README.md

-Initialize LCD using API in tm4c123gh6pm
+Initialize and configure LCD using API in tm4c123gh6pm